UA-Libraries-Research-Data-Services/UALIB_ScholarlyAPI_Cookbook/README.md

 # University of Alabama Libraries Scholarly API Cookbook

 > [!IMPORTANT]
+> Please check the individual scholarly API documentation for current information on API usage and policies.
+>
-> March 2025 - We have decided to no longer maintain the Matlab, Mathematica, and C recipes and have removed them from the Scholarly API Cookbook.
+> March 2025 - We have decided to no longer maintain the Matlab, Mathematica, Bash (except the Z39.50 Bash recipe) and C recipes and have removed them from the Scholarly API Cookbook.
 These archived recipes are in the [UA Libraries Scholarly API Cookbook Archive](https://github.com/UA-Libraries-Research-Data-Services/Scholarly_API_Cookbook_Archive).
 >
 > November 2024 - Some R code tutorials that were originally MIT Licensed, are now licensed under the GPL-3 License to comply with the licensing terms of dependent R libraries.